Theokinesis?

 In Theokinesis, the goal is to establish a personal relationship with God, responding through the body, and transforming into a mystical servant.
 The body and immediate space become the church.

-The practice grew from a desire to create a new chapter in the world of butoh dance theatre where a powerful Christian-based sacred dance could occur.
+The practice grew from a desire to create a new chapter in the world of butoh dance theatre where a powerful Christ-centered sacred dance could occur.

 Butoh founder Kazuo Ohno’s Christian Faith